Xyce/Xyce/INSTALL.md

 - [LAPACK](http://www.netlib.org/lapack)

-On some systems, some of the tools and/or libraries also have "developer" library packages that will need to be installed in addition to the primary packages.
+On some systems, some of the tools and/or libraries also have "developer" library packages associated with the primary packages.
+Those will also need to be installed.

 ## Using the Superbuild